Duodenal Switch vs Gastric Sleeve

-According to the CDC, over 42% of the United States adult population is considered obese with a BMI of 30 or more.
+According to the CDC, over 42% of the United States adult population is considered higher weight with a BMI of 30 or more.
 Individuals who battle obesity often try many diets and weight loss methods but most are ineffective long-term.
-When all these methods fail, the most promising alternative to aid in long-term weight loss is bariatric surgery.
-Today we are comparing duodenal switch vs sleeve.
+When all these methods fail, the best alternative to aid in long-term weight loss is bariatric surgery.
+Today we are comparing the duodenal switch vs. sleeve.

 Two surgery options available are gastric sleeve surgery and duodenal switch surgery.
-Both are effective to help patients lose a substantial amount of weight, but is the duodenal switch the same as gastric sleeve?
-If not, when should gastric sleeve surgery be used and when should the duodenal switch be used?
-Read on to learn more about each procedure, how they differ, and some pros and cons of each.
+Both are effective in helping patients lose a substantial amount of weight, but is the duodenal switch the same as the gastric sleeve?
+If not, when should gastric sleeve surgery be used, and when should the duodenal switch be used?
+Furthermore, to gain a deeper understanding, continue reading to discover additional information regarding each procedure.
+In addition, you will learn about the distinctions between them as well as some pros and cons.

 Gastric Sleeve Surgery Overview

-The remainder of the stomach is stapled back together along the edge to form a sleeve-like tube that is shaped similar to a banana.
+The remainder of the stomach is stapled back together along the edge to form a sleeve-like tube that is shaped similarly to a banana.
 The surgery works for weight loss in two ways:

 1. The patient will no longer be able to consume the same amount of food during a meal because of the smaller stomach size.